mgoulao/fuchsia-web-demo/README.md

 ## Description

-The Fuchsia Web Demo tries to simulate the UI and animations of Fuchsia OS.
-So anyone can experience a little bit of the OS Google is developing.
-[LINK](https://mgoulao.github.io/fuchsia-web-demo/)
+The Fuchsia Web Demo tried to simulate the UI and animations of Fuchsia OS Armadillo.
+RIP Armadillo [LINK](https://mgoulao.github.io/fuchsia-web-demo/)

 ## Images